 Consider how people buy a vehicle.
 Do I need a minivan to drive around a family of six, or do I want a two-seat convertible sports car?
 What sort of gas mileage do I want?
 Do I need four-wheel-drive for the snow?

-Deciding where to seek health care has just as many factors, and is often a bigger decision because your health depends on it.
-There are many tools that you can use to help you make decisions about where to receive health care.
+Deciding where to seek health care has just as many factors.
+There are many tools you can use to help you make decisions about where to receive health care.

-Because health care quality is an important factor when choosing a hospital, University of Missouri Health Care has developed this website to share information such as:
+Because health care quality is an important factor when choosing a hospital, MU Health Care shares information such as: